 Deadline: March 9th

-The (ISC)2 Foundation collaborated with Raytheon, a major U.S. defense contractor, to promote six Women Cybersecurity Scholarships yearly for $8,000 apiece.
-Eligible ladies must be United States citizens who are studying on-campus or online at accredited undergraduate schools for information technology degrees focused on security and cyber warfare.
-Applications should include a transcript showing a 3.2 GPA or higher, recommendation letter, resume/CV, and one-page statement of purpose.
+The (ISC)2 Foundation and Raytheon, a major U.S. defense contractor, offer six Women Cybersecurity Scholarships yearly for $8,000 apiece.
+Eligible women must be United States citizens.
+They must be studying on-campus or online at accredited undergraduate schools for information technology degrees focused on security and cyber warfare.
+Applications should include:

 Contact